-In the ancient world leprosy was a deadly decease because it was incurable.
-The many references to it in the Bible indicate the decease was widespread.
-In today’s sermon we are going to consider an incident surrounding the miraculous healing of one such Leper that lived centuries ago.
+In the ancient world, leprosy was a deadly disease because it was incurable.
+The many references to it in the Bible indicate the disease was widespread.
+In today’s sermon, we are going to consider an incident surrounding the miraculous healing of one such Leper that lived centuries ago.
 His name is Naaman.

 Read 2 Kings 5:1-27

-(E) The life changing power of God – Naaman got down from the chariot to meet Gehazi when he was seen coming after him.
+Naaman got down from the chariot to meet Gehazi when he was seen coming after him.
 Naaman was a changed man now.
 His encounter with God’s man transformed him.
 God can change your life as well if you allow him.
-You alone can stand between yourself and the life changing power of God.
+You alone can stand between yourself and the life-changing power of God.

-(C) Unselfish – She wasn’t obliged to tell Naaman about Elisha.
-After all she had her own problems.
-She had been snatched away from her home when she was a small girl and chances were slim she will ever see her family again.
-Still she was more concerned about the well-being of her master than her own welfare.
+She wasn’t obliged to tell Naaman about Elisha.
+After all, she had her own problems.
+She had been snatched away from her home when she was a small girl and chances were slim that she will never see her family again.
+Still, she was more concerned about the well-being of her master than her own welfare.
 God expects his children to be unselfish and always be ready to help others.